 The Benefits of Prenatal Vitamins During Postpartum

 You made it!
 You created and carried and delivered a perfect whole little human.
 And now, you begin the recovery process.
 Keep on keeping on with your prenatal vitamins, whether you’re breastfeeding or not.
 If you’re going the nursing route, studies find that supplementation directly benefits your baby.
 Meanwhile, those nutrients are helping you too.
-Vitamins and minerals in your prenatal vitamin can help protect against postpartum depression, support healthy milk production, regulate appetite, protect against fatigue and anemia, and promote energy.
+Vitamins and minerals in your prenatal vitamin can support hormone levels, support healthy breastmilk, support post partum depletion, and promote energy.

 And – believe it or not – your husband will benefit from sticking with his prenatal vitamins.
 In men, a steep drop in testosterone during late pregnancy and birth can negatively affect mood and energy levels, just when you’re bringing home a newborn.
 He can help stabilize his testosterone levels with the same men’s prenatal vitamin he took way back when you were still trying.